On Quantum Sobolev Inequalities: Notations, basic properties and results.

 \subsubsection{Classical Sobolev inequalities}

 One of the important feature of Sobolev spaces is the Sobolev inequality, originally proved in~\cite{sobolev_theorem_1938} and then generalized to many more spaces (see e.g.~\cite{lieb_analysis_2001, adams_sobolev_2003}).
 It tells that regularity implies additional integrability.
-More precisely, if $s > 0$ and $1\leq p\leq q < \infty$ verify
+More precisely, in the particular case of $s \in [0,1]$, when $1\leq p\leq q < \infty$ satisfy

 then there exists a constant $\CS_{s,p}$ such that for any $f\in \dot{W}^{s,p}(\Rdd)$

 When $p > 1$, an analogue version holds for the Bessel--Sobolev spaces, i.e. there exists a constant $\CB_{s,p}$ such that for any $f\in \dot{H}^{s,p}(\Rdd)$